helloman37/bazzite-rgb-fix/README.md

 # bazzite-rgb-fix
 I'll release my own fix here.
 They can not even fix their own stuff.
-Posers F U BAZZITEFR DAMAGING OUR TOG ALLYS!!!!
+Posers F U BAZZITE FOR DAMAGING OUR ROG ALLYS!!!!

  Read my pdf, they promised to replace.
 They lied and banned me.